upos-pay/web-sdk/README.md

 Official lightweight Web SDK for UPOS payments.
 Seamlessly integrate checkout into any web application (React, Vue, Angular, or Vanilla JS).

+## Ecosystem

+Looking for other ways to integrate UPOS?
+Check out our other repositories:

+- **[WooCommerce Plugin](https://github.com/upos-pay/woocommerce-gateway)** - Official UPOS payment gateway for WooCommerce.

 ## Installation

 ### NPM